ugent-library/biblio-backoffice/README.md

 ...
 ```

-Alternatively, adapt this command in your `.reflex.conf` to suit your needs.
+Alternatively, adapt this command in your `reflex.conf` to suit your needs.
 ```
 'source .env && go run main.go server start --host localhost --port 3001'
 ```